-Invitations are a really important part of the wedding – they not only set the tone for the wedding but they also inform your guests about all the important details.
+Invitations are a really important part of the wedding – invitations set the tone for the wedding while they inform your guests about all the important details.
 Invitations are one of those wedding details that can have a huge range of cost depending on what you are looking for.
 However, with just a little bit of computer savvy (or an evening with a friend who knows their way around a computer) you can get a very expensive looking invitation on a shoestring budget.

 These are my wedding invitations.
 I designed them, printed them and had them shipped to my door (with envelopes) for just under $50.
 To save money and paper we hand delivered local invitations and nixed the return envelopes for an online RSVP through our wedding website.
 It was easy, inexpensive and I think they look great.